Two Simple Methods for Slicing a Mango!

 -

 Some extra mango could possibly be salvaged from the area around the pit.
-To get here, pierce the skin of the midsection section with a paring knife and work your way between the flesh and the skin to detach it.
+To get to this, pierce the skin of the midsection section with a paring knife and use the knife to cut between the flesh and skin.

 -